2-Factors in Graphs: Introduction

 \subsection{Our work}

-Since an edge-multiplicity of $3$ or more or two loops or more at the same vertex will not help to create a $2$-factor, from now on we will only consider the class $\mathcal{M}_2$ of graphs having edge-multiplicity at most $2$ and at most one loop at each vertex.
+Since an edge-multiplicity of $3$ or more, or two or more loops at the same vertex will not help to create a $2$-factor, from now on we will only consider the class $\mathcal{M}_2$ of graphs having edge-multiplicity at most $2$ and each vertex having at most one loop.

 One aim of the present paper is to describe the complete structure of the maximal graphs without $2$-factors.
 None of the above cited works contains such a complete description.
 Since cycles in graphs and $2$-factors are basic structures in graph theory, it seems appropriate to fill this gap.